MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ## <a name="crash-dumps"></a> AddressSanitizer crash dumps

-We introduced new functionality in the AddressSanitizer for use with cloud and distributed workflows.
+We introduced new functionality in AddressSanitizer for use with cloud and distributed workflows.
 This functionality allows offline viewing of an AddressSanitizer error in the IDE.
 The error gets overlaid on top of your source, just as you would experience in a live debug session.

 These new dump files can lead to efficiencies when analyzing a bug.
 You don't need to rerun, or find remote data or look for a machine that went off-line.